johotpocket/ejs-spares/README.md

 Then test the POST route. (don't forget to select the URL encoded option.)

 After you create a couple of items, test your GET method again.

+When your endpoints are working, commit your code.

 #### tools